All episodes are available on YouTube, and here are the written recaps:

-This is a mini series we are creating with Nathan Wrigley.
+This is a mini series I am creating with Nathan Wrigley.

-Under this promising title you would expect someone to teach you how to grow WordPress plugin from 0 to 10K+ installs, right?
+Under this promising title you might expect someone to teach you how to grow a WordPress plugin from 0 to 10K+ installs, right?

 But how would they even know it exists?